The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 ## Choosing your skill speed

 The Dark Knight rotation is functional at almost all skill speeds.
-The only requirement is a minimum level of skill speed in order to fit five GCDs in Blood Weapon, which is possible at virtually any realistic recast speed (less than 2.45).
-In optimization, common recast speeds can be anywhere from 2.38 to 2.43.
+The only requirement is a minimum level of skill speed in order to fit five GCDs in Blood Weapon, which is possible at virtually any realistic recast speed (no more than 2.45).
+In optimization, common recast speeds can be anywhere from 2.38 to 2.45.

 Outside of high-end optimization, choice of skill speed has little impact on the Dark Knight rotation, and can be chosen for comfort (faster speeds can be more forgiving and latency-friendly with Blood Weapon and Delirium, provided double weaves don’t clip your GCD).
-At certain speeds, 90-second cooldowns like Delirium must be drifted or clipped while the same is true of 60-second cooldowns at other speeds.
+At certain speeds, 90-second cooldowns like Salted Earth must be drifted or clipped while the same is true of 60-second cooldowns at other speeds.

 In optimization, each encounter must be considered separately to determine what GCDs are gained or lost by different skill speeds, as well as lining up the GCD with any melee disengages.
 In general, the slowest speed that doesn’t lose any major GCDs within a phase will be the strongest choice.